-As long as a particular preferred shareholder is classified as a Substantial Shareholder they will be restricted to redeeming no more than 20% of their preferred shares in any quarter.
+If a preferred shareholder is classified as a Substantial Shareholder, they will be restricted to redeeming no more than 20% of their preferred shares in any quarter.

 The Corporation shall not be obligated to redeem more than 10% of the issued preferred shares in any fiscal year.
-The Corporation shall redeem preferred shares in order in which the Corporation receives written notice of redemption from the preferred shareholders.
+The Corporation shall redeem preferred shares in order in which the Corporation receives written notice of redemption from the preferred shareholders,

 Preferred shares are entitled to dividends at the discretion of the Board of Directors.
-The Corporation makes dividend payments to preferred shareholders on a monthly basis within 15 days after end of each month.
+The Corporation makes dividend payments to preferred shareholders on a monthly basis within 15 days after the end of each month.
 The Corporation intends to pay out as cash dividends substantially all of its net income and net realized capital gains within 90 days of the fiscal year-end.
-For the year ended August 31, 2019, the Corporation declared dividends totaling \$801,770 (2018 - \$508,194), thereby distributing earnings of \$0.075 (2018 - \$0.073) per share based on the weighted average outstanding shares of the Corporation, of which \$358,913 is payable at August 31, 2019 (2018 - \$226,809).
+For the year ended August 31, 2020, the Corporation declared dividends totaling \$1,200,475 (2019 - \$801,770) or \$0.073 (2019 - \$0.075) per share based on the weighted average outstanding preferred shares of the Corporation, of which \$423,666 is payable at August 31, 2020 (2019 - \$358,913).